manticoresoftware/manticoresearch/kill-dictionary.md

 So the in-memory structure has 3 entries total.
 If 10,000 killed docs all share the same 100 distinct tokens, the kill dictionary still has ~100 entries.
 If every killed doc has unique tokens, the map grows with that unique-token count.

-Approximate RAM cost for this example (64-bit build):
+Approximate RAM cost for this example:

 - Per entry: ~40 bytes raw (8-byte word ID + 8 bytes of counters + 24 bytes of pointers), typically ~48–64 bytes after allocator overhead/alignment.
 - 3 entries: ~120–192 bytes total.